Syntax

 -1.1312043837568+2.4717266720048*I

-There are various other mathematical operators, just have a look into the manual.
+There are various other mathematical operators, just have a look at the manual.

 Strings